gomorpheus/morpheus-docs/release_notes/compatibility.rst

 When externalizing MySQL, Elasticsearch and/or RabbitMQ services, the following versions are compatible with Morpheus |morphver|:

 .. important:: Elasticsearch 7.x is required for v4.1.2.
-Refer to :ref:`esupgrade` for more information.
+Refer to :ref:`upgrading` for more information.

 +---------------------------------------+----------------------+---------------------------------+
 | **Service**                           |**Compatible Branch** | **|morphver| Installer Version**|